 E1.
 Special study options: Identify those programs available at your institution.
-Refer to the glossary for definitions.

-- X Accelerated program

-- X Cooperative education program

-- X Cross-registration

-- X Distance learning

-- X Double major

-- X Dual enrollment

-- X English as a Second Language (ESL)

-- X Exchange student program (domestic)

-- External degree program

-- Honors program

-- X Independent study

-- X Internships X Liberal arts/career combination

-- X Student-designed major

-- X Study abroad

-- X Teacher certification program

-- Weekend college

-- $\overline{X}$ Other (specify): The University Scholars Program at Washington University gives selected students the opportunity to be admitted to undergraduate study and the School of Medicine at the same time.

-E2.
-Has been removed from the CDS.

-E3.
-Areas in which all or most students are required to complete some course work prior to graduation:

-Arts/fine arts

-Computer literacy

-English (including composition)

-Foreign languages

-History

-Social science

-Other (describe): Varies by school

-Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.
+Refer to the glossary for definitions. opportunity to be admitted to undergradua E2.
+Has been removed from the CDS. ☐ Honors program ☐ Independent study ☐ Internships ☐ Liberal arts/career combination ☐ Student-designed major ☐ Study abroad ☐ Teacher certification program ☐ Weekend college Program at Washington University gives selected students the ste study and the School of Medicine at the same time. d to complete some course work prior to graduation: Foreign languages History Other (describe): Varies by school Humanities Mathematics Philosophy Sciences (biological or physical) Social science t library data again when a new Academic Libraries Survey is in place.